-With areas like the Highlands and Outer Hebrides, Scotland is home to Western Europe’s last areas of untouched wilderness.
+With areas like the Highlands and the Outer Hebrides, Scotland is home to Western Europe’s last areas of untouched wilderness.

 Fàilte – Welcome to Scotland

-While the pristine land is a beautiful sight, it has also been the stage for the country’s extensive and illustrious history where fields were once battlefields and castles were once seats of power.
+While the pristine land is a beautiful sight, it has also been the stage for the country’s extensive and illustrious history, where fields were once battlefields and castles were once seats of power.
 With the Picts and the Gaels being the two most powerful groups, the country was built from the ground up and is now one of four powerful countries in the United Kingdom.

-Travelers can also hike up to the crown jewel, the Edinburgh Castle for a better view of the city.
+Travelers can also hike up to the crown jewel, the Edinburgh Castle, for a better view of the city.
 The capital has also become famous for its various festivals and has even been nicknamed the Festival City.
 The festivals celebrate film, theater, music, and art.
-The Fringe Festival is one of Edinburgh’s most famous and it is held every year in August.
+The Fringe Festival is one of Edinburgh’s most famous, and it is held every year in August.

 Culture and Language

 The Roman invasion began in 43AD and advanced on Southern Scotland.
 The Antonine Wall was constructed to give them a stronghold, though the Romans eventually fell back to Hadrian’s Wall in Britannia.
-After the Romans retreat, Scotland’s biggest influence came from the Picts and the Gaels.
+After the Romans’ retreat, Scotland’s biggest influence came from the Picts and the Gaels.

-But Scotland was still not independent, and it wasn’t until the Wars of Independence that Scotland broke free.
-The wars most famous figure is William Wallace, who Mel Gibson portrayed in Braveheart.
+Scotland was still not independent, and it wasn’t until the Wars of Independence that Scotland broke free.
+The war’s most famous figure is William Wallace, who Mel Gibson portrayed in Braveheart.
 While Scotland was indeed independent until 1707, the country ultimately formed a union with England to become a part of Great Britain.
 This union is still recognized today.

-However, the times of bloody battles is over and the Scottish people, while proud of their history, have since become a lot more tranquil.
+However, the times of bloody battles are over, and the Scottish people, while proud of their history, have since become a lot more tranquil.
 Instead of being met with angry shouts and swords, visitors are encouraged to explore Scottish culture and connect with its people.

 However, not all culture is as lively as festivals and games.
 Some of Scotland’s preserved past comes in the form of castles and ruins.
 With lots of old architecture, Scotland also highlights its past every day in the streets.
 It is in cities like Edinburgh that travelers can truly walk and imagine Scotland’s ample history.